LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

 |- name                |    |- email               |
 +----------------------+    +----------------------+
 ```
+(_Note this is not how it is actually setup in production._)

-Now, you can be happy or upset with design for various reasons
+Now, you can be happy or upset with the design for various reasons
 but my biggest issue is how Django queries these tables for our API.
 The
 simplest most direct way to serialize an Event including its calendar,
 organizer, and the participants cause what I call the "waterfall of doom",